mixmesh/tor/README.md

 <dl>
   <dt>./src/tor_socks_tcp.erl</dt>
-  <dd>A simple plugin replacement for the gen_tcp module which communicates via a SOCKS5 proxy server</dd>
+  <dd>A simple plugin replacement for the gen_tcp module which communicates via a SOCKS5 proxy server.
+The pki server uses SOCKS5 as an option.</dd>
 </dl>

 ## Unit testing